The Oldest Restaurant in Every State from The Oldest Restaurant in Every State Gallery

 Montana: Pekin Noodle Parlor (Butte)

 You may be surprised to learn that the oldest still-running Chinese-American restaurant, established in 1911, is located in Montana.
-However, during the late nineteenth century, the town of Butte had one of the largest Chinese populations in the West, and immigrants founded Pekin Noodle Parlor to serve those seeking labor during the mining rush.
+However, during the late 19th century, the town of Butte had one of the largest Chinese populations in the West, and immigrants founded Pekin Noodle Parlor to serve those seeking labor during the mining rush.
 Both classic American sandwiches and Chinese-American dishes can be found on the menu at this restaurant, which also used to be a brothel and an opium den.

 Nebraska: Glur’s Tavern (Columbus)